navidrome/website/content/en/docs/developers/subsonic-api.md

 between Navidrome and Subsonic:

 - Navidrome will not implement any video related functionality, it is focused on Music only
-- Right now, Navidrome only works with a single Music Library (Music Folder)
+- Navidrome supports [multiple Music Libraries (Music Folders)](/docs/usage/multi-library/) with user-specific access controls
 - There are currently no plans to support browse-by-folder.
 Endpoints for this functionality (Ex: `getIndexes`, `getMusicDirectory`) returns a simulated directory tree, using the format: `/Artist/Album/01 - Song.mp3`.
 - Navidrome does not mark songs as played by calls to `stream`, only when